 Striving for Efficient, Scalable, and Affordable Capture and Storage of Solar Energy

-The Boettcher inorganic materials photoelectrochemistry laboratory is focused on designing, synthesizing, and understanding materials for applications in solar energy conversion and storage.
+The Boettcher electrochemistry and solar materials laboratory is focused on designing, synthesizing, and understanding materials for applications in solar energy conversion and electrochemical energy storage/conversion.
 Specific interests include the synthesis and study of heterogeneous electrocatalysts for water oxidation with defined molecular and nanoscale structures, the use of computer simulation and direct electrical measurements to understand semiconductor-electrocatalyst interfaces, and the development of high-performance III-V semiconductor solar conversion architectures using scalable and inexpensive deposition processes.
 Recent new projects include the development of alkaline membrane electrolyzers for low-cost scalable hydrogen production as well as fundamental aspects of bipolar membranes and electrolyzers.

-We also work closely with groups within the University of Oregon and at Oregon State University through the Center for Sustainable Materials Chemistry.
+In the past we have also worked closely with groups within the University of Oregon and at Oregon State University through the Center for Sustainable Materials Chemistry.
 Basic and use-inspired research in the CSMC is focused on developing the fundamental solution chemistry to enable large area precise thin-film deposition from aqueous solution precursors.
-These materials have applications in electrochromic smart windows, solar cells, water splitting cells, heterogenous catalysis, displays, tunneling electronics, etc. Details on Boettcher-group CSMC research can be found on the CSMC wepage.
+These materials have applications in electrochromic smart windows, solar cells, water splitting cells, heterogenous catalysis, displays, tunneling electronics, etc.

 The continued prosperity of our current civilization will require replacing fossil fuels with renewable, sustainable, and carbon-free energy sources.
 More energy hits the earth in the form of sunlight in one hour than civilization uses in one year.
 Current photovoltaic (PV) technology has reached “grid-parity” ( < 10 ¢ kW-1 hr-1) and thus drives rapid continued commercial PV growth in the near term.1 Long-term, the critical unsolved challenge of storing massive amounts of energy derived from intermittent renewable sources such as the sun, will limit PVs to providing less than 20-30% of the electricity supply.2 Furthermore, electricity constitutes less than 15% of total energy use worldwide.
 A replacement for the remainder, i.e. the energy-dense fossil hydrocarbons used in transportation, to heat homes, and to run factories, is also critical.